Frequently Asked Questions

 Dogs are allowed at Carpenter Nature Center but they must be on a leash and owners must clean up after them.
 Pets are not allowed in the buildings.
 The leash rule applies to both the MN and WI campuses.
 This rule is in place for the comfort and safety of other visitors.
 In addition, both sites are home to threatened and endangered species that are harmed by domestic dogs.

-For the safety of all our visitors on our trails, we do not allow bikes on our trails.
+For the safety of all our visitors on our trails, we do not allow bikes or other motorized vehicles on our trails.

 Are the trails easy to walk on?